FoxBoiNick/FoxBoiNick/README.md

 #        <center>👋 Hi I'm Nick</center>
 ## 🚀 About Me

-I'm a python developer, I mainly program discord bots but I have worked on other projects too.
+I'm a developer, I mainly program discord bots in python but I have worked on other projects too.

 - 👩‍💻 I'm currently working on a discord bot called **BeatBot**

-- 🧠 I'm currently learning **Python, CSS, JS & HTML**
+- 🧠 I'm currently learning **C#**

+- 📖 I have knowledge using **JS, Python, CSS, HTML & C#**

 - 😄 Pronouns **He/Him**